 Danger trees are trees located on and off the ROW that are tall enough to fall within an unsafe distance of transmission lines.
-For most transmission lines, this distance is five feet, but for higher voltage lines, the distance is generally 10 feet. unsafe distance of a transmission line if it were to fall toward the line.
-For most transmission lines, this distance is five feet, but for higher voltage lines the distance is generally 10 feet.
-Danger trees that are or have the potential to be an immediate hazard to the safety and reliability of TVA's transmission line system must be removed.
-Any reference to danger tree removal includes all trees that fit this definition.
+For most transmission lines, this distance is five feet, but for higher voltage lines, the distance is generally 10 feet.

-TVA is currently subject to a court injunction issued on July 31, 2017 by the U.S. District Court for the Eastern District of Tennessee in the lawsuit, Sherwood v.
+TVA's vegetation management practices are subject to an injunction issued on July 31, 2017, by the U.S. District Court for the Eastern District of Tennessee, Sherwood v.
 TVA, No. 3-12-cv-156 (Appendix A).
-This injunction requires "TVA [to] maintain buffer zones on the edges of its ROW in a manner as described in its 1997 and 2008 Line Maintenance Manuals" until TVA prepares and publishes a thorough Environmental Impact Statement pursuant to the National Environmental Policy Act (NEPA) analyzing TVA's ROW vegetation management program.
-In response to the Sherwood litigation, TVA stopped removing woody vegetation except for trees that are an immediate hazard to the reliability of the transmission system and/or safety of the public.
+This injunction requires "TVA [to] maintain buffer zones on the edges of its ROW in a manner as described in its 1997 and 2008 Line Maintenance Manuals" until TVA prepares and publishes a thorough Environmental Impact Statement (PEIS) pursuant to the National Environmental Policy Act (NEPA) analyzing TVA's ROW vegetation management program, and the district court reviews the sufficiency of that PEIS.
+In response to and consistent with the injunction, TVA stopped removing woody vegetation except for trees that are an immediate hazard to the reliability of the transmission system and/or safety of the public.

-In response to the court order, TVA issued a final PEIS to programmatically address vegetation management within the TVA power system's transmission line ROW on August 30, 2019 and a released a Record of Decision on October 18, 2019 (84 FR 55995) identifying its preferred vegetation management alternative (TVA 2019).
-TVA understands that the injunction will remain in place until the court has ruled on TVA's motion regarding the propriety of the PEIS.
-TVA will continue to operate according to the injunction until it is lifted by the court.
+In response to the court order, TVA issued a final PEIS to programmatically address vegetation management within the TVA power system's transmission line ROW on August 30, 2019, and an associated Record of Decision on October 18, 2019 (84 FR 55995) identifying its preferred vegetation management alternative (TVA 2019).
+Additionally, TVA filed a motion to dissolve the injunction; TVA will continue to operate according to the injunction until it is lifted by a court of competent jurisdiction.
+This EA tiers from the final PEIS referenced above in eliminating repetitive discussion of issues already addressed in the PEIS by summarizing and incorporating by reference the discussion from the same.
+Issuance of this EA does not indicate an intent to violate the terms and conditions of the injunction but evaluates TVA's potential actions surrounding future potential ROW vegetation management practices and activities once a court has completed their review of the sufficiency of the PEIS.